YashGupta0823/github.io/crossy-road/README.md

-A crossy road game with a student walking across town, dodging traffic and rivers, grabbing cash along the way.
-Built with plain HTML, CSS, and JavaScript.
-Made for a class assignment and designed to run directly on GitHub Pages.
+A crossy road game with a figure walking across town, dodging traffic and rivers.
+It's different from stock crossy road as there random chances to grab cash which give you an additional bonus score.

 How to Play
 - From the start screen, just press a movement key to jump in.